Oil rises as Suez Canal ship runs aground, European lockdowns weigh

-Ships in the Suez Canal were being diverted to an older channel on Wednesday after a large container ship ran aground, blocking vessels passing through one of the world’s most important waterways.
+Eight tug boats were attempting on Wednesday to free a 400 metre (440 yard) long container ship that ran aground in the Suez Canal, blocking vessels passing through one of the world’s most important waterways.

 “Price support is coming courtesy of a transport blockage,” said Stephen Brennock of oil broker PVM.
 “Yet market sentiment will likely struggle to shake off its newfound bearish trend.”